google/WebFundamentals/src/content/en/updates/2018/03/webauthn-credential-management.md

 implement second-factor authentication using [FIDO 2.0](https://fidoalliance.org/) compliant authenticator devices.

 On a technical level, WebAuthn extends the CM API with the `PublicKeyCredential` interface.

 ## What is the problem?
 Previously we have been guiding developers to feature detect the CM API with following code:

-    if (navigator.credentials) {
+    if (navigator.credentials && navigator.credentials.preventSilentAccess) {
       // Use CM API
     }

 But as you can see from the descriptions above, the `navigator.credentials` is